meedan/popupnewsroom/README.md

 5. `jekyll serve` to serve the site at [http://127.0.0.1:4000](http://127.0.0.1:4000)
 6. Edit .scss, .html and .js files.
 The browser should live-reload.

+## Page Generation from Contentful Data

+To generate pages in Jekyll based on Contentful data we are using the [jekyll-datapage_gen](https://github.com/avillafiorita/jekyll-datapage_gen) plugin.
+Specify in `_config.yml` the data files for which you want individual page to be generated.
+See plugin's documentation and our `config.yml` for the settings.

+For Popupnewsroom, we are generating newsroom and landing pages.
+For newsroom, it takes the layout template `newsroom.html` and automatically generates pages based on the entries in `newsrooms.yaml` that were imported from Contentful.

 ## Contentful Space Environment: Develop

 Contentful gives us the ability to have multiple space environments.
 By default, every space has one environment, called *master*.
 Addtional environments can be created to have a sandbox environment that would be isolated from master.
 For Popup.news we have a *develop* environment that you can use to try out changes before applying them to master.
 The *develop* environment is mapped to the develop branch and is deployed to Netlify automatically at: [https://develop--popupnewsroom.netlify.com](https://develop--popupnewsroom.netlify.com).